IRS Form 1098-E is a tax form you get from the lender if you paid $600 or more in interest on your student loans during

 - Phaseout begins at $140,000 for married taxpayers filing joint returns.

 - The deduction is eliminated at $85,000 for single, head of household, and qualifying widow(er) filers.

 - The deduction is eliminated at $170,000 for married taxpayers filing joint returns.

 These thresholds are adjusted for inflation so they may go up a bit each year.
 You can’t claim the student loan interest deduction if you’re married but file a separate return, or if you can be claimed as a dependent by someone else.

 Form 1098-E is pretty straightforward.
 The total amount of interest you paid during the year will appear in Box 1.
 That’s the number you’ll use to calculate the amount of your deduction, at least in most cases.
-It includes payments you made up until 5 p.m. on Dec.
+It includes payments made through 5 p.m. on Dec.
 31 of the tax year.
-It does [not] include any principal you paid.
+It does not include any principal you paid, which is not tax deductible.

-You might also notice a checkmark in Box 2.
-This indicates that the amount in Box 1 does not include capitalized interest or loan origination fees, but this basically only applies to loans taken out before Sept.
+If you see a checkmark in Box 2, this indicates that the amount in Box 1 does not include capitalized interest or loan origination fees.
+These extra charges are deductible, but only if associated with a loan taken out before Sept.
 1, 2004.
-These extra charges are also deductible, but only if they’re associated with a loan taken out before that date.